 The shaka, a friendly hand gesture commonly used by surfers and BYU fans alike, didn't start out as a sign meant for either group.

-The gesture, made by extending the thumb and pinky and loosely curling the middle three fingers into the palm, was originally used to communicate to train conductors and was invented by a Latter-day Saint.
+The gesture, made by extending the thumb and pinky and loosely curling the middle three fingers into the palm, is thought to be invented by a Latter-day Saint.

 From there, the shaka's popularity grew among surfers and eventually became a gesture used by people around the world.